 It will safe you a tremendous amount of time and effort especially if you load more than 50 cartridges at a time.

-We have had to include this scale in this new 2021 comparison review, because we have always kept getting the same question, “What is the most accurate reloading scale?”.
+We have had to include this scale in this new 2022 comparison review, because we have always kept getting the same question, “What is the most accurate reloading scale?”.
+Well, this Ohaus SPX123 is the most accurate reloading scale, and also the best digital powder scale.

 Although there may be slightly more accurate, they come at prices ten times that of this unit, and the minute accuracy advantage they offer, is too small to pick up even in indoor benchrest matches.
 This is the best of the best precision reloading scale.